Did you search for 'low acid coffee' on Google because, unfortunately, regular coffee doesn't really agree with your stomach?

 Coffee Roast Profile

-As a rule of thumb, the darker the coffee roast is, the lower the lower their levels of Chlorogenic acid is produced meaning it should have produced less acidity when it comes to brewing.
+As a rule of thumb, the darker the coffee roast is, the lower the levels of Chlorogenic acid produced, meaning it should produce less acidity when it comes to brewing.

-Head to our popular blog on the differences between light and dark roasts if you want to learn more on this topic.
+Head to our popular blog on the differences between light and dark roasts if you want to learn more about this topic.

 Altitude, Processing Methods

-The specific farm, and altitude in which the coffee is grown at also plays a part in the acidity created.
+The specific farm and altitude at which the coffee is grown also play a part in the acidity created.
 How is this so?

 As a result, of higher altitude conditions, coffee matures at a slow rate, creating more sugars and complexity that is created.

-For example, unique coffee varietals like the famous Panama Geisha demonstrate characteristics of floral notes of jasmine making this type of coffee one to avoid if you're searching for a coffee low in acidity.
+For example, unique coffee varietals like the famous Panama Geisha exhibit floral jasmine notes, making this type of coffee one to avoid if you're looking for low-acidity coffee.

 Coffee Origin